diviatrix/GORO-Patcher/README.md

 # GORO-Patcher
-Ragnarok Online modern GRF patcher with GOlang.
+Ragnarok Online modern GRF patcher with GO and Wails3.